How to Use RésuméBoost

 1. Getting Started

-RésuméBoost turns your existing résumé into a tailored, ATS-optimized application package in seconds.
+RésuméBoost turns your existing résumé into a boosted, ATS-optimized application package in seconds.
 Here's how to get up and running.

 Create a free account

 Sign up at the homepage — no credit card needed.
-You get 3 free generations to start.
+You get 20 free credits to start — spend them on any core feature.
 Verify your email when prompted.

 Upload your base résumé